1chooo/atmo-lab/README.md

 Hope you guys enjoy!!!

-And be helpful for the one who also interested in Atomspheric Science.
+And be helpful for the one who also interested in Atmospheric Science.

 ## Create Enviroment
 > MacOS 11.5.2